-- 1. Human Rabies Prevention.
+- 1. Rabies Exposure.
+Rabies is transmitted only when the virus is introduced into bite wounds, open cuts in skin, or onto mucous membranes. - 2.
+Human Rabies Prevention.
 Rabies in humans can be prevented either by eliminating exposures to rabid animals or by providing exposed persons with prompt local treatment of wounds combined with appropriate passive and active immunization.
-The rationale for recommending preexposure and postexposure rabies prophylaxis and details pertaining to their administration can be found in the current recommendations of the Immunization Practices Advisory Committee (ACIP) of the Public Health Service (PHS).
-These recommendations, along with information concerning the current local and regional status of animal rabies and the availability of human rabies biologics, are available from state health departments. - 2.
+The rationale for recommending preexposure and postexposure rabies prophylaxis and details of their administration can be found in the current recommendations of the Advisory Committee on Immunization Practices (ACIP).\ These recommendations, along with information concerning the current local and regional status of animal rabies and the availability of human rabies biologics, are available from state health departments. - 3.
 Domestic Animals.
 Local governments should initiate and maintain effective programs to ensure vaccination of all dogs, cats, and ferrets and to remove strays and unwanted animals.
-Such procedures in the United States have reduced laboratory-confirmed rabies cases in dogs from 6,949 in 1947 to 111 in 1996.
-Because more rabies cases are reported annually involving cats than dogs, vaccination of cats should be required.
-The recommended vaccination procedures and the licensed animal vaccines are specified in Parts I and II of the Compendium. - 3.
+Such procedures in the United States have reduced laboratory-confirmed cases in dogs from 6,949 in 1947 to 126 in 1997.
+Because more rabies cases are reported annually involving cats (300 in 1997) than dogs, vaccination of cats should be required.
+The recommended vaccination procedures and the licensed animal vaccines are specified in Parts I and II of the Compendium. - 4.
 Rabies in Wildlife.
 The control of rabies among wildlife reservoirs is difficult.
-Vaccination of free-ranging wildlife or selective population reduction may be useful in some situations, but the success of such procedures depends on the circumstances surrounding each rabies outbreak (See C. Control Methods in Wildlife).
+Vaccination of free-ranging wildlife or selective population reduction may be useful in some situations, but the success of such procedures depends on the circumstances surrounding each rabies outbreak (See Part III.C.
+Control Methods in Wildlife).